By Collin County Criminal Defense Lawyer Jeremy Rosenthal

 Laws lag behind online crimes.
 Society gets outraged when stories come on the news about online bullying, for example, but the truth is that the legislature naturally plays catch-up to technology.

 Who knew Facebook or Twitter would become as popular as they’ve become… Much less had the foresight to know how to keep people from victimizing one another just two or three years ago?

-One recent step taken by Texas is the addition of Texas Penal Code Section 33.07 which criminalizes “online harassment.”
+One recent step taken by Texas is the addition of Texas Penal Code Section 33.07 which criminalizes “online impersonation.”
 That statute was passed several legislative sessions ago and it criminalizes the creation of an account on a social networking site that not only isn’t you — but is purportedly someone else (or their persona) and was created for the express purpose to harm, defraud, intimidate or threaten ANY person.

 The punishment for such an offense would be a third degree felony (2-10 years TDC and/or a $10,000 fine).
 Similarly, it is a class A misdemeanor to send out a bogus email, text (or similar communication) purported to be from someone else that is intended to harm or defraud another person. (up to a year of county jail and/or a $4,000 fine).

 The full impact of these particular Texas laws aren’t really fully understood.
 The main problem with criminal law as it relates to technology crimes is because the ways to commit crimes out-paces the solutions, prosecutors try to be “creative” with bending and stretching older laws that were never intended to apply to these newer problems.
 When prosecutors get “creative,” is when rights tend to get violated.